Westonbirt School

-Westonbirt School is a co-educational independent day and boarding school for boys and girls aged 11 to 18 located near Tetbury in Gloucestershire in South West England.
-Founded in 1928.
+Westonbirt School is a co-educational private day and boarding school for pupils aged 11 to 18 near Tetbury in Gloucestershire in South West England.
+It was set up in 1928 as a girls' school.
 The historical Westonbirt House is part of the school.
-Westonbirt Prep School is located within the 210 acre grounds of Westonbirt School.
+Westonbirt Prep School is also on the site.

 History

 Westonbirt School was founded by the Martyrs' Memorial and Church of England Trust (now known as the Allied Schools), which had acquired Westonbirt House and converted it into a school.
 During World War II, the premises were used by the Air Ministry and pupils and staff were evacuated to Wiltshire due to the Blitz.
 Six former pupils died during the war and a memorial scholarship was set up in their memory; children of British military personnel are entitled to discounts.

 In 2002, Westonbirt acquired Querns School to become its preparatory department.
 Seven years later it absorbed Rose Hill School to form the prep school Rose Hill Westonbirt.
 In September 2013 Rose Hill Westonbirt School was renamed Westonbirt Prep School.
 Wishford Education, a provider of independent education in the UK, acquired Westonbirt School in 2018.

 As of September 2019, Westonbirt became co-educational and accepted boys into year 7, and in years 8,9 and 12 from September 2020.